Welcome to the Easy MTD help.

 Note: Spreadsheet settings are saved for the selected taxpayer or >business so they are already populated the next time the window is opened.

-Selecting Figures from the Excel File
+Using the Excel File

 The easiest way to determine the sheet and cell where a figure is located in an Excel (xlsx, xls, xlsm) file, is to locate it in the file then indicate what box number or field name it is applicable to.
 This is achieved by performing the following actions: